oroinc/documentation/user_guide/activities/activities_overview.rst

-For more information about logging calls, see the :ref:`Calls <user-guide-activities-calls>` guide.
+For more information about logging calls, see the :ref:`Calls <doc-activities-calls>` guide.

 For information about whether Hangouts calls are available for you, contact an administrator or see the :ref:`Voice and Video Calls via Hangouts <user-guide-hangouts>` guide.

+.. end-include-calls

 Sending and Receiving Emails
 """"""""""""""""""""""""""""